 However, PayPal does still have one thing in common with credit cards: consumers have the right to dispute a fraudulent or unfulfilled purchase and get their money back.

 PayPal disputes will find their way to any merchant who accepts these payments sooner or later, and when they do, it's best to be prepared.
-Let’s take a close examination of the PayPal dispute process and go over the best ways to handle them effectively.
+Let’s take a close examination of the PayPal dispute process , how chargebacks come into play, and go over the best ways to handle them effectively.

 In order to be eligible for PayPal Seller Protection, the seller must meet certain requirements, such as having proof of delivery for the purchase.

-If these requirements are met, PayPal will protect the seller from any costs associated with an "unauthorized payment" or "item not received" claim.
-It does not protect from other types of claims.
+If these requirements are met, PayPal will protect the seller from any costs associated with an "unauthorized payment" or "item not received" dispute.
+It does not protect from other types of dispute.
+Chargebacks associated with an "unauthorized payment" claim are also protected.

 While limited in scope, Seller Protection can provide a welcome relief for merchants in the situations where it does apply.
 Most merchants would benefit from taking steps to ensure that as many of their sales as possible are eligible for the program.